abtion/abtion-block-library/README.md

 ## Publishing new version

 After updating the library, we need to bump the version and github tag the new version.
 This will ensure that package managers like composer that are used on other projects will always pull the latest version of the library.
+To do that:

-To do that update the plugin version in `abtion-block-library.php` and tag new version like this:
+1. Update the plugin version in `abtion-block-library.php`.

-1. In the root of abtion block library run this command:
+2. Tag new version in github: In the root of abtion block library run this command:

 ```bash
 git tag v1.1.0